PigeonCrow/ainweb-sc-t3/README.md

 ```

-One issue encoutered is that the similarity calculated is much literal and less semantical,
+One issue noted, is that the similarity calculated is much literal and less semantical,
 this approach is/was sometimes used to verify plagiarism.
 The similarity factor fluctuates and can be hightend by using repetitions.

 ### 2. Local sentence transformer